xpack/web-doxygen/website/docs/api/classes/resourcemgr.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Writes all resource belonging to a given category to a given target directory.</p>
+Writes all resource belonging to a given category to a given target directory.

-<p>Declaration at line 46 of file <a href="/web-doxygen/docs/api/files/src/resourcemgr-h">resourcemgr.h</a>, definition at line 55 of file <a href="/web-doxygen/docs/api/files/src/resourcemgr-cpp">resourcemgr.cpp</a>.</p>
+Declaration at line 46 of file <a href="/web-doxygen/docs/api/files/src/resourcemgr-h">resourcemgr.h</a>, definition at line 55 of file <a href="/web-doxygen/docs/api/files/src/resourcemgr-cpp">resourcemgr.cpp</a>.

 <div class="doxyProgramListing">